Open-Info/.github/profile/README.md

 # Open Information ℹ️

-A group aimed towards making information available to the benefit of all.
+For the benefit of all.

 Open-Information acts as a custodian for sensitive information.